 I offer both short-term and open-ended Counselling in the centre of Salisbury and Trowbridge.

-I also offer Telephone Counselling, which can be more suited to some people's circumstances, including disability, illness or caring responsibilities, living remotely, or moving between locations for business or personal reasons.
+I also offer Telephone Counselling and Online Counselling, which can be more suited to some people's circumstances, including disability, illness or caring responsibilities, living remotely, or moving between locations for business or personal reasons.

 I provide a safe, confidential, non-judgmental space for you to explore whatever issues are troubling you at this time.